 Some years, you’ll barely even notice it, especially during the early months of April and May.
 In other years, it can be a huge problem.

 The Sargassum season in Tulum has caused some inconvenience for beachgoers, as the seaweed can make swimming and sunbathing uncomfortable.
+In May specifically, the seaweed will likely start washing ashore at the beaches, so it’s best if you go to Tulum expecting there to be sargassum during this month.

 Having said that, the town’s businesses have also been working hard to clean up the beaches, and many of the beachfront resorts will do their best to clean up the seaweed on their private beaches.